Written for a Valentine's Day prompt at Granger Enchanted.

 "Hello?" she called up the stairs, hating the stain of tears on her shaky voice, "Sirius are you here?"

 His leather jacket was missing.
-Her heart sank; he must have gone to trawl the bars for some pretty blonde wanting to throw herself at the infamous man.
+Her heart sank; he must have gone to trawl the bars for some pretty blonde happy to spend a night of fun with the (in)famous man.
 Why today, of all days, when she needed her confidant more than any other time?
 The one person who would understand why she couldn't marry Ron?
 Suddenly feeling hollow, she walked slowly up the stairs to the library and sank down in a leather chair near the still-burning fire.
 The warm glow lit up the room, and she waved her wand at the decanter of firewhiskey on the Mahogany sideboard.

 Then she realised that the name was glowing faintly.
 What on earth…?
 She leaned forward and tapped the name with her wand, whispering, "Revealis".

-Her fingers closed on a scrap of parchment, folded impossibly small.
+Her fingers closed on a tightly folded scrap of parchment.
 She gently tugged it free and watched in surprise as the tapestry healed the small rift, as though it had never been there.
 Unfurling the paper, she read in a faintly familiar hand;

 The clue is in the name and in the stars.